auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ### Sample Input and Output

 ```
-What is your hame?
+What is your name?
 John Doe
 Hello, John Doe!
 Your name in upper-case: JOHN DOE
 Your name in lower-case: john doe